Omni-guides/Tuxborn/EmissariesReadMe.md

 Sometimes you still get the heromenu tutorial at higher levels, you can turn this off in the Enderal mcm.

+Chest lack opening animations that is because Medieval Chests doesn't have them at this point in time.

 ### <ins>Installing your own mods</ins>

-You are free to install you own mods into Tuxborn, but this voides your offical support.
+You are free to install you own mods into Emissaries of Tux, but this voides your offical support.
 If you do still want/need help look for the modlist-modifications channel in the discord.
 It's higly recomand that you look at these guides before you make any changes [Lively's modding wiki](https://github.com/LivelyDismay/Learn-To-Mod/wiki) and [Althro's resources](https://github.com/The-Animonculory/Modding-Resources)